floriansp/repomate/README.md

 Tool to manage debian repositories

+## Installation

+    cd /opt
+    git clone <repo>

 ### Examples

-Setup base directory structure
+Setup base directory structure:

     repomate --setup -s squeeze [ -c main ]

-Add a package to the staging area
+Add a package to the staging area:

     repomate -A package.deb -s squeeze

 Publish all packages from the staging area.
-That means they will be linked to production
+That means they will be linked to production:

     repomate -P

-Load a checkpoint
+Load a checkpoint:

     repomate -L

-Save a checkpoint
+Save a checkpoint:

     repomate -S

-List all packages in pool
+List all packages in pool:

     repomate -l -r pool